huldumadurin/PingMarker/README.md

 Server 1 is located in Europe, but I can't say whether it's in London, France or Amsterdam, just from this data.
 Also, I am not sure how fast exactly the signal might be moving, so these results are not very precise.

-Server 2 is located in New York, possibly in another new york datacentre, but not further away than that, simply guessing from the list of regions Digital ocean offers.
+Server 2 is located in New York, possibly in another New York region, but not further away than that, simply judging from the list of regions Digital ocean offers.

 Server 3 is located in Singapore, see Server 2.